BUILDING A STRONGER AMERICA IN THE WAKE OF HISTORIC HURRICANES & FLOODING

 Irma also proved unpredictable – in a more fortunate way.
 More on Irma in a moment.
 And Maria left utter devastation.

 When Harvey made landfall in Rockport, the thought was that Houston would be largely spared.
 It was, after all, almost 200 miles south of the city, with only the outer bands hitting them.
-Then, Harvey parked itself for day, took its fateful northeasterly turn back toward the gulf and plagued Houston with drenching rains for days.
+Then, Harvey parked itself for a day, took its fateful northeasterly turn back toward the gulf and plagued Houston with drenching rains for days.

 This resulted in local, state and federal emergency personnel being completely overwhelmed.